wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

    * IntelliJ for Java, WebStorm and PhpStorm, $200 PyCharm for Python.
 All from JetBrains
    * <a href="#VisualStudioForMac">Visual Studio 2019 for Mac from Microsoft</a> (ported from Visual Studio, which is licensed) for developing <a target="_blank" href="https://wilsonmar.github.io/xamarion/">Xamarin</a> and Unity apps in the C# language
    * $49.99 <a target="_blank" href="https://www.barebones.com/products/bbedit/">BBEdit</a> has a 30-day evaluation period.
+   * <a target="_blank" href="https://www.activestate.com/products/komodo-ide/">multi-platform Komodo IDE</a> since 2018 is "free" as is part of an ActiveState Platform subscription.
+Its plug-ins are based on Mozilla add-ons such as a DOM Inspector.

 On-line (SaaS) browser-based subscriptions avoids need for setup and makes collaboration easier: